C1nderC0ated/sincript/README.md

 Some actions can use files placed **next to `PerfTweaks.cmd`**.
 They are optional:

 - **`app.asar`** — an OpenAsar build for the Discord action.
-If it isn't present, the script offers to download the latest nightly from the official OpenAsar GitHub releases.
+If it isn't present, the script offers to download the latest nightly from the official OpenAsar GitHub releases (https://github.com/GooseMod/OpenAsar).
 - **`boot.config`** — a Unity engine boot configuration applied to a game's `*_Data` folder.
 - **`hosts`** — an ad/telemetry blocklist that the "apply hosts" action installs (the original is backed up first).
+- **`SetTimerResolution.exe`** — the timer-resolution helper from [valleyofdoom/TimerResolution](https://github.com/valleyofdoom/TimerResolution). *Apps & files → Apply timer resolution* copies it to `C:\ProgramData\Sincript`, registers a hidden logon task that holds your chosen resolution, and (on Windows 10 2004+/11) sets the registry switch that makes the change system-wide.

 **SteamLight** does not require a bundled file.
 The *Apps & files → Install SteamLight* action finds your Steam folder via the registry, writes a `SteamLight.bat` launcher **into that folder**, and adds a `SteamLight` shortcut to your Desktop.
 The launcher starts Steam with resource-saving flags (single process / single core, no shaders, no shared textures, no Big Picture, high-DPI off, etc.) for lower RAM/CPU use.
 It references `steam.exe` relative to its own folder, so it keeps working even if Steam is installed on another drive.
 To change the flags, edit the single `_SLFLAGS=` line in the script.

 ---

 ## Recent changes

+### Tweaks adopted from a community optimization guide

+After reviewing a widely-shared Windows 11 gaming optimization guide, a few safe, scriptable items were folded in — all opt-in and reversible.
+The **BCD timer** action now also sets `useplatformtick yes` to match the guide’s recommended timer combo. **Power plan** gained an optional *minimum processor state = 5%* (lets the CPU idle down to save power with no FPS loss). **Performance** gained an optional *disable Windows Game Mode* toggle (contested — some titles run smoother without it, but Microsoft says it can help, so try both).
+And **Apps & files** gained a *debloat* action that removes built-in Store apps in opt-in groups (standard bloat; optional apps like Camera / Snipping Tool; OneDrive) — anything removed is reinstallable from the Microsoft Store.
+Manual or external-tool steps from that guide (driver installs, NVIDIA control-panel values, RTSS frame caps, ISLC, third-party antivirus, activation scripts) were intentionally left out, and the *What was excluded* screen now explains why.

+### Timer resolution (SetTimerResolution)

+*Apps & files → Apply timer resolution* installs the bundled `SetTimerResolution.exe` as a hidden logon task (Task Scheduler) that raises the Windows timer resolution and holds it.
+You pick the resolution in 100ns units (default `5000` = 0.5 ms).
+On Windows 10 2004+ / 11 it also sets `GlobalTimerResolutionRequests = 1` under `HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\kernel`, so the change applies system-wide rather than only to the helper process — that part needs a **reboot**. *Remove timer resolution* deletes the task, stops the helper, removes the copied file, and can revert the registry switch.

 ### Backup location moved to Documents